miped/django-envy/README.rst

 Usage
 -----

-Use envy to read and cast environment variables in your django settings:
+Use django-envy to read and cast environment variables in your django settings:

 .. code-block:: python